kaziullah66/Deploying-VMs/README.md

 </p>

 <h1>Deploying Azure Virtual Machines</h1>
-In this tutorial, we will go through the steps needed to create virtual machines on Azure <br />
+In this tutorial, we will go through the steps needed to create virtual machines on Azure. <br />

 <h2>Environments and Technologies Used</h2>